get-convex/convex-helpers/README.md

 ## Presence

+Note: you should use the new [Presence Component](https://convex.dev/components/presence). k
-See the [Stack post on implementing presence](https://stack.convex.dev/presence-with-convex) for details on how to implement presence in your app.
+See the [Stack post on implementing presence](https://stack.convex.dev/presence-with-convex) for an older approach on building it yourself.
+Some files in this repo are based on that post, but you should use the new component instead.

 Related files: